 Catch Redfish in Mobile Bay

 The Alabama gulf coast is a popular vacation destination for many reasons.
 However, one is growing in popularity everyday.
-More and more people are coming to Alabama and they want to catch redfish in Mobile Bay.
+More and more people are coming to Alabama and they want to catch slot redfish to bull redfish in Mobile Bay.
 Both local anglers and out of town guests are wanting to feel the hard fight that an Alabama redfish can provide.
 Redfish aka red drum is a popular game fish species that has a home range from Northern Mexico, along the entire gulf coast around the tip of Florida and up the Atlantic Coastline up to the Virginia Coastline.

 Blackened Redfish Craze